headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

 uuid: ffdb60f0-13bf-11ea-bdd8-37983c1fc502
 type: home-page
 title: Forward thinking software
+image:
+    show: true
     image: /uploads/headforwards-1.jpg
+introduction:
+    show: true
-introduction: >-
+    text: >-
         Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software.

         Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
 sections:
   - components:
       - text: >-